-The status LED indicates a variety of camera processes when the device is in its factory settings (incl. saving, zooming in/out and deleting images).
+The status LED indicates a variety of camera processes when the device is in its factory settings (incl. when processes like Save, Zoom in/Zoom out and Delete are applied to a recording).
 This function can be deactivated for most processes (except for camera ON/OFF).

-- ► Select Customize Control in the main menu - ► Select Backside LED - Select the desired setting (Enabled, Disabled)
+- Select Customize Control in the main menu

+- Select Backside LED

+- Select the desired setting (Enabled, Disabled)